awphung/p2p-demo/README.md

 ## How to run:
 - Download this repository to your machine
 - Navigate to the local repository
-- Run 'yarn' to install the dependencies for the React webapp
+- Run `yarn` to install the dependencies for the React webapp
-    - You can check if 'yarn' is installed by running 'yarn --version'
+    - You can check if `yarn` is installed by running `yarn --version`
-    - If it isn't installed run 'npm install --global yarn'
+    - If it isn't installed run `npm install --global yarn`
-- Run 'yarn start' to run the app in development mode
+- Run `yarn start` to run the app in development mode

 ---